AppWerft/Ti.DownloadManager/README.md

-# Android DownloadManager support for Titanum
+# Android DownloadManager

+This is the Axway Titanium Downloadmanager.

 <img src="dmgr.gif" width=220 />

-Use the Android default DownloadManager to download files in the background.
-It will open the system download list when you click on the notification.
+The download manager is a system service that handles long-running HTTP downloads.
+Clients may request that a URI be downloaded to a particular destination file.
+The download manager will conduct the download in the background, taking care of HTTP interactions and retrying downloads after failures or across connectivity changes and system reboots.

 ~~~javascript
 var dmg = require("de.appwerft.downloadmanager");